Akshya-2402/Web-Development-Project/README.md

 **Usage**

-•	Open the application in your browser
+•	Open the application in your browser.
-•	Register a new account or login
+•	Register a new account or login.
-•	Add trips to your wishlist
+•	Add trips to your wishlist.
-•	Book a trip
+•	Book a trip.
-•	Check weather for destinations
+•	Check weather for destinations.
-•	Navigate through different pages using the menu
+•	Navigate through different pages using the menu.

 **Tech Stack**